menu

 Occupations and Workforce

-When you are in Pinola, you'll notice that it is more blue-collar than most other communities in America.
-39.18% of Pinola’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Pinola is generally considered to be a blue-collar town.
+39.18% of the Pinola workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pinola is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Pinola who work in maintenance occupations (11.62%), management occupations (11.62%), and office and administrative support (10.12%).

 Telecommuters are a relatively large percentage of the workforce: 7.37% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.